-Employee Training and Discrimination Prevention
+Employee Training and Sexual Harassment Prevention

 So my firm handles the training of employees on how best to avoid issues related to the various state and federal discrimination laws.
 There are many things that the average employee may not be aware of-which could expose the employer to liability.
 It is very important that a company and it’s employees understand how sometimes innocent comments could negatively affect the business and subject the business to a discrimination lawsuit.

 Lawsuits can be very expensive to defend and the best course of action is to prevent the activity in the first place.
 Making employees aware of what constitutes a discrimination lawsuit is a good first step.
 Additionally, by making all employees subject to training and awareness, the company sends a strong message about what conduct is not acceptable.
 This will also result in a lower rate of employment related lawsuits.

 My firm provides written material, actual in-person training and discrimination /training checklists for the employer.
 This allows the employer to document that training was provided to each employee and that the employee acknowledges the training in writing.
 This can provide a powerful tool if a discrimination case were to be filed.

 I am always surprised at how many companies don’t have a written sexual harassment and discrimination policy in place.
 The lack of a discrimination policy may be utilized by a plaintiff’s attorney to show the company did not put forth an effort to inform employees about the proper legal conduct required at work.
 This may be used to show the company was negligent in providing the proper training and oversight.